 That country name statistic got us wondering if there is a similar gender gap when it comes to public holidays named after people.

-With the religious figures removed, our female list is whittled down to just six; Queen Victoria and Queen Elizabeth II of Great Britain, the Queen Mother of Cambodia, Mother Teresa*, Benazir Bhutto and Sirikit, the Queen Mother of Thailand.
-There are 90 men left on our list, so only 7% of the public holidays that honour individuals, honour women.
+With the religious figures removed, our female list is whittled down to just eight; Queen Victoria and Queen Elizabeth II of Great Britain, the Queen Mother of Cambodia, Mother Teresa*, Benazir Bhutto, Frances Xavier Cabrini, Rose Francine Rogombé and Sirikit, the Queen Mother of Thailand.
+There are 90 men left on our list, so only 9% of the public holidays that honor individuals, honor women.

-Added to this, we didn’t cover all countries and did include many regional holidays, so there may be some wiggle room on the final figures – for instance we could have argued that the holidays that honour current monarchs should be excluded as these holidays don’t specifically recognise gender, but the role.
-However even accounting for these arguments, we can still say that female focused holidays don’t account for more than 10% of all public holidays that honour individuals.
+Added to this, we didn’t cover all countries and did include many regional holidays, so there may be some wiggle room on the final figures – for instance we could have argued that the holidays that honor current monarchs should be excluded as these holidays don’t specifically recognize gender, but the role.
+However even accounting for these arguments, we can still say that female focused holidays don’t account for more than 10% of all public holidays that honor individuals.

 So if someone asks ‘what about a holiday for men?’, you can confidently say that men are already doing quite well when it comes to holidays!
 As a side note, there is an International Men’s Day.
 It’s on 19 November, but it’s not observed as a public holiday in any country.

-America has a couple of female-focused holidays at a state level – Susan B. Anthony Day in California and Daisy Gatson Bates Day in Arkansas, but the former is commemorative and the latter is tagged onto President’s Day – which is still a ‘boys only’ gang.
+Apart from this recent change, it is slim pickings for other female-focused holidays in America.
+At a state level there is Susan B. Anthony Day in California and Daisy Gatson Bates Day in Arkansas, but the former is commemorative and the latter is tagged onto President’s Day – which is still a ‘boys only’ gang.

 It would be nice to redress the balance and have more recognition for the women who have an impact on societies around the world.
 A wider observance of International Women’s Day would at least be a start.
 And why does that have to be at a country level?
 In the USA, most companies choose to observe only some of the 10 US Federal holidays and in India, the holidays are often voted on by employees from a wide selection; so why shouldn’t companies treat International Women’s Day as a holiday?